ArneTillmann/AuDoLab/paper.md

 ## Comparison with existing tools

-At the moment no Python Package with a comparable functionality of AuDoLab is available, since AuDoLab is partly based on a novel and recently published classification prodcedure [@Thielmann].
+At the moment no Python Package with a comparable functionality of AuDoLab is available, since AuDoLab is based on a novel and recently published classification prodcedure [@Thielmann].
 Thereby, AuDoLab uses and integrates in particular a combination of Web Scraping, Topic Modelling and One-class Classifcation for which various individual packages are available.

-A web tool that is most related to TTLocVis is TweetViz [@stojanovski2014].
-TweetViz provides word clouds and topic distributions for Twitter data.
-However, TTLocVis improves on TweetViz by optimizing the LDA input with tweet pooling and options for geo-spatial and temporal analysis.
-Further, a major limitation of TweetViz is that the number of topics for the LDA estimation is always fixed at 20.
-TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optimal topic number according to coherence scoring.
+For Topic Modelling available packages are .....
+TTLocVis .
+One-class classification packes are ....

 # Acknowledgements